Tr33Bug/NLP-Pytorch-Hardware-Benchmark/README.md

 ```

 Artifacts (checkpoints, logs, metrics) are written to `runs/gpt2-wikitext` by default.
 Adjust arguments to match your hardware capacity.
+Add `--subset-size 1024` (or any positive integer) to quickly iterate on a shuffled subset before scaling up.

 ### Framework 13 (Ryzen AI) One-Epoch Recipe
 1. Make sure the ROCm-enabled build of PyTorch is active.
 A quick check: